Instructions for Java and Selenium

 import com.deque.axe_core.selenium.AxeWatcherDriver;

-3. Add setup code for Java Watcher, including your project's API key (obtained from the environment as API_KEY):
+3. Add setup code for Java Watcher, including your personal API key and project ID (both stored in the environment for security and flexibility):

 AxeWatcherOptions options =